 Youth Groups at St Luke's

-Junior Ignite is our group for young people in years 7 & 8.
-It meets on the first, third (and fifth) Sunday night at St Luke’s Church, Franklin Square HG1 5EL (just off Kings Road) from 6pm to 7.30pm.
+Ignite 1 is our group for young people in years 8 & 9.
+It meets on alternate Sunday nights at St Luke’s Church, Franklin Square HG1 5EL (just off Kings Road) from 6pm to 7pm.

 A typical evening is a mixture of themed games, chilling out with friends and great Bible teaching.

-Ignite is our group for those in years 9 to 13 and also meets on the first, third (and fifth) Sunday evening at St Luke’s, Franklin Square, HG1 5EL from 7pm to 8.30pm.
+Ignite 3 is our group for those in years 10 to 13 and also meets on alternate Sunday evening at St Luke’s, Franklin Square, HG1 5EL from 7.30pm to 8.30pm.

 It’s a great place to be with friends, have fun, and learn more our Jesus.
 Our vision is to help our young people build strong faith foundations that will last a lifetime that will sustain them, whatever challenges come their way.